glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-2.md

 layout: post
 ---

-From `terrain.drs` exists a series terrain files. `File 0` may be dirt, `File 1` grass, and so on.
+From `terrain.drs` exists a series of terrain files. `File 0` may be dirt, `File 1` grass, and so on.

 Each `File` has roughly a hundred animation frames that, when unpacked and lined up, create one large tile roughly ten times the area.

 Programmatically, map data is stored in a 2D array of integers.
-At runtime, this 2D array is projected isometrically onto the screen:
+At runtime, this 2D array is projected isometrically onto the screen like:

                        +
     +--------+        /d\